London Victoria Station

 There are effectively four railway stations on the site: two serving main line routes in south eastern England, one underground station serving the District and Circle Lines, and one deep-level tube line station.
 The Grade II-listed original roofs over the Eastern “Kent” side of London Victoria Station had protected travellers for 150 years, but required extensive renovation.

-Network Rail commissioned an up to the minute solution, complementary to the original design, featuring 10,000m² of Tata Steel products.
+Network Rail commissioned an up to the minute solution, complementary to the original design, featuring 10,000m² of Building Systems UK (A Tata Steel Enterprise) products.

 The station has a segment tied arch roof with light iron tie rods arranged polygonally between radian iron struts.
 Installation contractor Everlast Waterproofing Limited fitted Trisobuild® Systems R46 profile to the two approximately 40 metre spans, over 100+ metre long barrel-vaulted roofs, to a 26 metre radius curve, incorporating stippolyte obscure glazing to match the original patent glazing system.